DrKoine Love the text, and she will love you back.

 Stacks Image 671

 Caesarea figures prominently into the story of the early church in Acts.
 Philip the Evangelist lived here after the conversion of the Ethiopian eunuch.
-Cornelius the centurion was converted here, who, as a “God-fearer,” became the paradigm of Pauline conversions on Paul’s missionary journeys.
-Herod Agrippa I, grandson of Herod the Great, ruled Judea and lived in Caesarea when attacking early church leaders, such as having James the brother of John murdered and imprisoning the apostle Peter.
+Cornelius the centurion was converted here.
+As a “God-fearer,” Cornelius was used by Luke to set the paradigm of the typical Pauline gentile convert on Paul’s missionary journeys.
+Herod Agrippa I, grandson of Herod the Great, lived in Caesarea and ruled Judea.
+He became infamous for attacking early church leaders by having James, the brother of John, murdered and by imprisoning the apostle Peter in Acts 12.

 00:00